-- Name of the company and the employer "himself or the representative" and the address of the workplace. - Name and personal details of the employee (name, address date of birth place of birth ID gualifications) - address, date of birth, place of birth, ID, qualifications).Compensation (salary, bonuses, annual raises, benefits). - Duration of the contract and its renewal regulations. - Working hours, days off, leave. - Confidentiality agreements and code of ethics, if any. - Regulation for termination of the contract.
+- Name of the company and the employer "himself or the representative" and the address of the workplace. - Name and personal details of the employee (name, address, date of birth, place of birth, ID, qualifications). - · Compensation (salary, bonuses, annual raises, benefits). - · Duration of the contract and its renewal regulations. - · Working hours, days off, leave. - · Confidentiality agreements and code of ethics, if any. - · Regulation for termination of the contract.